-- 25.23.
-The Board of Supervisors acknowledges that regulation of cannabis activities is an evolving field at the state level, as evidenced by the recent adoption and revision of the Medical Cannabis Regulation and Safety Act, passage of Proposition 64 and the related regulations being drafted by various state agencies that are not expected to be finalized and implemented until 2018.
-As a result, the field of local regulation is also expected to continue to evolve over the next several years including possible further revisions to the County ordinances, policies and performance standards; and - 26.24.
-Nothing in this Ordinance shall be deemed to conflict with federal law as contained in the Controlled Substances Act, 21 U.S.C. § 801 et seq. or to license any activity that is prohibited under said Act except as mandated by State law; and - 27.25.
+- 20. The Board of Supervisors has determined that, with appropriate conditions, cultivation of medical cannabis may be an appropriate conditionally permitted use in the agricultural districts and outside of the urban growth boundary established by Measure D; and - 21.
+The Board of Supervisors has determined that, with appropriate conditions, a dispensary may be an appropriate conditionally permitted use in the agricultural district and outside of the urban growth boundary established by Measure D as an "agriculture enhancing commercial use" and a "visitor-serving commercial use" that is economically related to and supports the area's cannabis cultivation; and - 22.
+This Ordinance regulates the dispensing of medical cannabis in the unincorporated areas of the County and does not address the dispensing of marijuana for non-medical use under Proposition 64, MAUCRSA or otherwise; and - 23.
+The Board of Supervisors acknowledges that regulation of cannabis activities is an evolving field at the state level, as evidenced by the recent adoption of the Medicinal and Adult-Use Cannabis Regulation and Safety Act, passage of Proposition 64 and the related regulations being drafted by various state agencies that are not expected to be finalized and implemented until 2018.
+As a result, the field of local regulation is also expected to continue to evolve over the next several years including possible further revisions to the County ordinances, policies and performance standards; and - 24.
+Nothing in this Ordinance shall be deemed to conflict with federal law as contained in the Controlled Substances Act, 21 U.S.C. § 801 et seq. or to license any activity that is prohibited under said Act except as mandated by State law; and - 25.
 Nothing in this Ordinance shall be construed to: (1) allow persons to engage in conduct that endangers others or causes a public nuisance; (2) allow cannabis uses for non-medical purposes; (3) exempt cultivation, dispensary or delivery operations from compliance with permitting regulations pursuant to other titles in this code, or, (4) allow any activity relating to the cultivation, distribution, or consumption of cannabis that is illegal under state or federal law.